-Users reported that this issue occurs with keyboard attached, and in order to fix the problem, you need to press Windows Key + P shortcut.
+Users reported that this issue occurs with the keyboard attached, and in order to fix the problem, you need to press Windows Key + P shortcut.
 After pressing the shortcut a couple of times, your Surface Pro device will start working.

 Solution 5 – Disconnect all peripherals